Does IBS cause Acid Reflux?

 My Clinical Observation: SIBO and GERD in Practice

-I have increasingly observed a strong link between SIBO and GERD in the patients I see.
+I have increasingly observed a strong link between SIBO and acid reflux in the patients I see.

 What they have told me is that conventional acid-suppressing medications alone do not resolve these symptoms.